This corporation has a non-business record that sounds too good to be true.. and usually is too good to be true.

 - The TriOptimum Corporation from System Shock.

-- The World Of Goo Corporation.
+- The World of Goo/Tomorrow Corporations.

 - The Versalife Corporation from Deus Ex is the sole manufacturer of a cure to a deadly plague that it had previously engineered and unleashed on the world.